ROLC Hosts International Delegation to Discuss Strategies to Combat Human Trafficking and Smuggling

 Region(s):

-The anti-trafficking group – brought to the United States by the U.S. State Department as part of their International Visitor Leadership Program – came from countries all over the world, including Bosnia and Herzegovina, Israel, Nepal, Tanzania, and Vietnam.
-Ms. Kranti Tamang (Shanti Foundation – Nepal) and Aida Cosic (Center of Women’s Rights – Bosnia and Herzegovina) described their critical support work with survivors of trafficking and how they advocate for improving their country’s legal frameworks to ratchet up sanctions and enforcement.
-The visitors to ROLC also included Mr. Ezra Goldstein, the Head of Investigations and Intelligence Division of the Israel National Police, Mr. Chrysostom Ndunguru, an immigration officer from Tanzania, and Ms. Thi Minh Giang Phan, Head of International Migration of the Ministry of Foreign Affairs in Vietnam.
+Ms. Kranti Tamang of the Shanti Foundation in Nepal and Ms. Aida Cosic of the Center of Women’s Rights in Bosnia and Herzegovina highlighted their work supporting survivors and advocating for stronger legal frameworks.
+Other key participants included Mr. Ezra Goldstein, Head of Investigations and Intelligence for the Israel National Police, Mr. Chrysostom Ndunguru, an immigration officer from Tanzania, and Ms. Thi Minh Giang Phan, Head of International Migration at Vietnam’s Ministry of Foreign Affairs.